Seattle Area Christmas Activities for families

 The Hyatt Regency Bellevue has its own gingerbread house display, along with tons of beautifully decorated trees and lots of decor.
 The holiday is located right along Snowflake lane, so you can easily walk down for the Christmas parade.

 Winterfest at the Seattle Center is a great way to spend your day this holiday season.
 There are tons of kid-friendly things to do!
 Check out the Christmas train display and try your luck at the scavenger hunt inside the Armory.
-Watch ice sculpting outside every day, 2-4 pm.
-The Children’s Theatre is performing Paddington Saves Christmas.
-The Children’s Museum also has a special exhibit called the Winter market which some fun wintery play including sock skating!
-And head up to the top of the Space Needle to visit Santa and see his glass sleigh.
+Check out the Christmas Market, with tons of unique gifts, snacks, and even Christmas songs.
 Stick around until dark for the beautiful Space Needle lights.
 The rest of the park, including the sculptures, are also lit up for the holidays, and there is a special light and water show at the International Fountain.

-10. Magic in the Market at Pike Place Marke
+11. Magic in the Market at Pike Place Market

 This special, one-day-only event takes place annually the Saturday after Thanksgiving.
 Because it’s just a one day event and it gets crowded, it might be a little bit difficult for families to visit.
 BUT it’s worth a mention because it’s a unique, totally Seattle experience that some families will love!
 Magic at the Market features Santa visits, tons of fun treats and snacks, the annual lighting of the market ceremony, and TONS of photo ops.